Chiropractors use only their hands and manual techniques to provide treatment to their patients.

 Technology has become an integral resource for every medical field and for productive work and effective service, every practice has to integrate technology into its office.
 A common example of a technology-oriented device is a computer or iPad that helps streamline the process.

 An electronic cloud-based service used for maintaining health records (EHR) system integration improves scheduling, billing, and charting, into simplified processes.
-With EHR integration, the time practitioners spend on billing, filing, insurance papers, and SOAP notes can be saved and they would be able to spend this time more on patient care.
-Plus, with this cloud computing technology, the submission of the reports and taking papers from one doctor to another can also be eliminated as the medical history of a patient can be accessed from anywhere by utilizing special codes.
+With EHR integration, the time practitioners spend on billing, filing, insurance papers, and SOAP notes can be saved, and they could spend more time on patient care.
+Plus, with this cloud computing technology, submitting reports and taking papers from one doctor to another can also be eliminated as a patient’s medical history can be accessed from anywhere by utilizing special codes.

 In addition, a computer or iPad for EHR makes the filing and billing submission error-free.
 Because the selection of the relevant coding gets easier and the process doesn’t proceed if the program has errors.

-For mobility and convenience to see reports on a patient’s bed, it makes it convenient to access EHR on an iPad.
-You can have all the information on the counter and the front desk and at places where access is needed.
+It is convenient to access EHR on an iPad for mobility and convenience to see reports on a patient’s bed.
+You can have all the information on the counter, at the front desk, and at places where access is needed.

 Many chiropractic practitioners rely on electrotherapy in order to provide relief to patients.
 Through electropathy, the signals are used to tell the body to send the signal of reducing pain to the brain by releasing endorphins.